 “Data is the new oil of the world.”
-Not only businesses are storing their intellectual property, proprietary, and confidential information in digital format but also the personal and sensitive personal data of their employees and clients.
+Businesses are storing their intellectual property, proprietary, and confidential information in digital format and the personal and sensitive personal data of their employees and clients.
 The question is, are they taking enough measures to secure the data and their liabilities and risks associated with it?
-As reported in 2019 Scalar Security Study, the average cost of responding and recovering from cyber security breaches has increased from $4.8m to $5.8m for Canadian businesses.
+As reported in the 2019 Scalar Security Study, the average cost of responding and recovering from cyber security breaches has increased from $4.8m to $5.8m for Canadian businesses.

-As businesses are investing in the latest cyber security management tools such as firewalls, antivirus, leakage protection, intrusion detection systems, and employee training, cyber crimes are equally evolving.
-It is becoming highly critical now for businesses to put in additional physical measures to protect their programmable electronic devices and communication networks including hardware, software and data or in other words, their cyber assets.
+As businesses invest in the latest cyber security management tools such as firewalls, antivirus, leakage protection, intrusion detection systems, and employee training, cyber crimes are equally evolving.
+It is becoming highly critical now for businesses to put in additional physical measures to protect their programmable electronic devices and communication networks, including hardware, software, and data or, in other words, their cyber assets.
 Data must be protected with specific security standards and requirements.
 These are the practices we employ through people, processes, and technology to protect information and minimize the potential of a data breach.
 Below are some of the physical exposure risks your cyber assets face and how to mitigate those risks.

 Cyber security policy and education

-Train your employees about cyber security principals and ensure they practice these policies diligently.
+Train your employees about cyber security principles and ensure they practice these policies diligently.
 Employees should have their user accounts and also limit access to essential and sensitive data.

 Secure your workplace